Going to Ground, 2024

 Going to Ground: Brick-Making Parties (August 17)

-On Saturday, August 17th, from 2:00-5:00pm, The Greenway Public Art Team is hosting an adobe brick-making workshopswith artist LaRissa Rogers.
+On Saturday, August 17th, from 2:00-5:00pm, The Greenway Public Art Team is hosting an adobe brick-making workshops with artist LaRissa Rogers.
 Come get your hands in the soil, and help us craft adobe bricks which will be used in the activation of the public sculpture!
 Registration has closed.

 Going to Ground: Public Performance (August 23)

-Drop by The Greenway during this durational performance to catch artists LaRissa Rogers (@larissa_roger) and Zalika Azim (@26thletter) working together with collaborators -including their moms, aunts, sisters, and several Boston-based artists- to lay adobe soil bricks on-site for the foundation of Rogers’ public sculpture, Going to Ground.
+Drop by The Greenway during this durational performance to catch artists LaRissa Rogers (@larissa_rogers) and Zalika Azim (@26thletter) working together with collaborators -including their moms, aunts, sisters, and several Boston-based artists- to lay adobe soil bricks on-site for the foundation of Rogers’ public sculpture, Going to Ground.
 We’ll have lemonade, water, and snacks available.

 The performance will take place on The Greenway at the corner of Hanover Street and Surface Road, directly across from the Boston Public Market.